michaeluno/amazon-auto-links/readme.txt

 = Shortcode and PHP Function =
 Insert the ads in specific posts and pages with the shortcode.
 If you want to insert in the theme template, use the PHP code the plugin provides to produce the outputs.

-= Filter Unwanted Products =
+= Filter Products =
-If there are some items you don't want to display, you can create a black and white list by description, title, and ASIN.
+You can filter out certain products you don't want to display with a black and white list by description, title, and ASIN.

 = Custom Buttons =
 Visitors more likely click buttons than regular text hyper links.
 Define your custom buttons and insert it to the unit output.